 Advisen: Correlation to Breach

-A leader in the insurance sector, Advisen found that “companies with a Botnet Infections grade of B or lower were more than twice as likely to experience a publicly disclosed data breach.”
+A leader in the insurance sector, Advisen found that “companies with a Botnet Infections grade of B or lower were >2× more likely to experience a publicly disclosed data breach.”

 Organizations across all industry sectors can leverage this information to drive risk aware business decisions.
 Security ratings are indicative of a company’s risk of data breach, and businesses can take action with ratings in the following ways: